Navigation

 • Travel to/from work experience

-The Academy will either purchase the required items for eligible students up to the value of the Bursary award or reimburse the cost of valid purchases.
+The Academy will purchase the required items for eligible students up to the value of the Bursary award.
+Further details will be published after the application deadline.

-Reimbursement will only be made once proof of expenditure is received, for example, receipts or oyster card top-up statements.
-Should there be a discrepancy between the claim and the receipt the request will be rejected and the student will be notified.
+Occasionally students may incur costs in advance.
+The Academy will only reimburse these after receiving proof of expenditure, for example, receipts or oyster card top-up statements.
+Should there be a discrepancy between the claim and the proof the request will be rejected and the student will be notified.

 For enquiries